bartwc/SoftwareSystems/5-fsm/README.md

    Hence, the team ensured that the number of states is minimal, yet sufficient.
 This also took into account the requirement that the "LowDose" state can still progress to the "HighDose" state.
 Transitions from one state to another are also carefully designed to ensure that transition between states is smooth with no deadlock in a certain state i.e. able to return to start state (ActionLogic).
-This was tested more extensively as there exists more states as compared to FSM - 1-Plane System
+This was tested more extensively as there exists values which was absent in FSM - 1-Plane System.
-2. Given the requirement that the value of the events needs to be considered in FSM - 2-Plane System, the "chosen_low_dose_pedal" variable was created to indicate whether pedal 1 (p1), pedal 2 (p2), or pedal 3 (p3) was chosen.
+2. Given the requirement that the value of the events needs to be considered in FSM - 2-Plane System, the "lowDosePedal" variable was created to indicate whether pedal 1 ("1"), pedal 2 ("2"), or pedal 3 ("3") was chosen.
 Once again, p1, p2, p3 relates to the respective planes "Frontal", "Lateral", and "Biplane".
-This enables a feature where each of the Low-Dose states can transit to the "HighDose" state.
-When "stopHighVideo" request is sent, it can transit back to the correct "Low-Dose" state based on the "chosen_low_dose_pedal" integer value that was last recorded.
+This enables a feature when "stopHighVideo" request is sent, it can transit back to the "Low-Dose" state with the correct projection based on the last recorded "lowDosePedal" integer value .
-3. Another critical detail in the design is that transition priority from "HighDose" to any of the Low-Dose states need to be 1, 2, or 3.
-This is so that any of these three priorities are more important than the 4th priority transition where "HighDose" can return to "ActionLogic".
-If this is not adhered to, itemis software will have the simulation run and cause "HighDose" to return to "ActionLogic" despite "chosen_low_dose_pedal" integer not being 0.
+3. In the assignment instructions for the 2-Plane System, the teaching team indicated that "You can assume that the startLowVideo and stopLowVideo requests alternate for each specific projection, similarly for the startHighVideo and stopHighVideo".
+Hence, there is an alternation of projection value for Low-Dose projection when startLowVideo and stopLowVideo requests alternate.
+As the requests alternate, Low-Dose projection value can ascend from one to three before returning to zero and repeating the same pattern.
-4. In the system description for the 2-Plane System, the pedal for High-Dose projection is meant to select the next projection in a round-robin fashion.
-Hence, the sub-region shows the three projections being toggled in a round-robin fashion.
+4. However, although the High-Dose X-Ray projection also alternates in a round-robin fashion when startHighVideo and stopHighVideo requests alternate.
+The only difference for High-Dose is that unlike Low-Dose, the integer value for High-Dose ascends from one to three but always returns to one and not zero.

 ## Authors
 [@Zhengtao Huang (5833469, zhengtaohuang)]()<br>